-Here’s a story about our tour clients, who are #besties
+Here’s a story about two of our tour clients, who are best friends.

 Meet Liz and Susan.
-Both are coming to Southern Italy with us in 2017, a tour that will mark their third trip with Italian Fix.
+They’ve already booked their 2018 tour with us, a tour that will mark their fourth trip with Italian Fix.
 It’s become something of a ritual for them, one of the many ways they keep their connection strong, to one another and to what lifts them up individually.

 It’s also a little lesson for all of us in nurturing friendships.
 Read on…